U.S. Mint Uncirculated Coin Set

 Each set included 22 coins, down from 30 coins in recent years.
-The sets included two examples each of the cent, nickel, dime, quarter and half dollars struck at the Philadelphia Mint; two examples each of the cent, nickel, dime, and quarter struck at the Denver Mint; and two examples each of the cent and dime struck at the San Francisco Mint.
+The sets included two examples each of the Lincoln Cent, Jefferson Nickel, Roosevelt Dime, Washington Quarter, and Franklin Half Dollar struck at the Philadelphia Mint; two examples each of the cent, nickel, dime, and quarter struck at the Denver Mint; and two examples each of the cent and dime struck at the San Francisco Mint.
 These represented each of the coin struck for circulation during the year.

-The face value of the coins was $2.86, and the US Mint’s issue price for each set was $3.57.
+The face value of the coins was $2.86, and the United States Mint’s issue price for each set was $3.57.
 The increasing popularity of the product and perhaps the lower sales price led to a surge in sales to 49,656 units, representing nearly double the sales of the previous year.